tufanjee/tufanjee.github.io/README.md

 # Journalists and Media Workers in Political Violence Across South Asia

-This is the analysis of data on political violence and demonstrations involving journalists and media workers in South Asia as part of Columbia University's LEDE 2025 course.
+This is an analysis of data on political violence and demonstrations involving journalists and media workers in South Asia, as part of Columbia University's LEDE 2025 course.
 The dataset, titled 'Disorder Involving the Media,' contains records of political violence and demonstrations involving journalists and media workers, downloaded from the Armed Conflict Location & Event Data Project [(ACLED)](https://acleddata.com/curated-data-files/#media)

 ACLED [codes](https://acleddata.com/acleddatanew/wp-content/uploads/2020/05/ACLED_FAQs_-ACLED%E2%80%99s-Journalists-Associate-Actor_4.2020_Final.pdf) any event involving media workers under the 'Journalists' associated actor category.
 This includes cases where media workers are specifically targeted as well as events where media workers are part of a larger group of civilian victims.
 ACLED defines journalists or media workers as "all civilians who engage professionally in the creation of news media."